DevonHope/pdfcombine/README.md

 # PDFCombine

 ## Description
-The PDFCombine software can be used in three different ways as of right now.
-The headless python script simply combines all pdf files in the folder is it is in or a folder that is specified by the command line.
+There are three different forms of PDFCombine.
+The headless python script simply converts all PowerPoint files and combines the pdf files in the folder is in or a folder that is specified by the command line.
 The GUI python script can convert files from .pptx, .ppt, .doc, and .docx to .pdf and then combine them all into one PDF.
 The Latex file combines all listed PDF files into one Latex PDF.

 - A Python script, headless
-    - Combines all PDFs in a given folder.\
+    - Converts all PowerPoint files and combines the PDFs in a given folder.\
     __location:__ ```auto python/auto-pdfcombine.py```